 My new paper, entitled ‘Concerning the radial network view of argument structure: The case of the English caused-motion pattern,’ has recently been accepted for publication in the academic journal Language Sciences.
-As soon as it is published, I will post the abstract and a link to the online version of the paper.
+As soon as it is published, I will post the abstract and a link to the paper.
 Stay tuned!